mofsesam/fastapi-example/README.md

 # fastapi-example
+### A connector demonstrating basic use of FastAPI to make a Sesam connector
 FastAPI in Sesam microservice - example

+## What is FastAPI?
 [FastAPI](https://fastapi.tiangolo.com/) is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

 In the context of Sesam connectors it is natural to compare FastAPI with Flask.
 FastAPI is built for the purpose of building REST APIs with JSON as primary render format.
 This makes FastAPI code cleaner and more readable than Flask for this purpose.
 FastAPI is self documenting and validating.
 It produces APIs that are fully compatible with OpenAPI (Swagger).
 You are forced to think about validation early, but it is easy to to do validation.

+## Examples
-The example routings shows some basic FastAPI features in Sesam context.
-See the code for `main.py` for details.
+The example routings shows some basic FastAPI features in a Sesam context.
+See the code for `app/main.py` for details.

-### A connector demonstrating basic use of FastAPI to make a Sesam connector

-#### An example of system config
+#### An example of system config in Sesam node
 ```
 {
   "_id": "fastapi-demo",